Considerations on Managing High Flow Velocity with Interlocked Liners

 To avoid circumferential cracks, we have maximum recommended velocities for gas and liquid flowing through the hose.
 The rates are determined not only by the type of media but also by the configuration of the assembly.
 The following table comes to us from NAHAD Metal Design Guide, Section 5 – Liner to Handle High Media Velocity.

 |45° Bend||75 ft/s||40 ft/s||115 ft/s||

 |180° Bend||25 ft/s||12 ft/s||38 ft/s||19 ft/s|

-When flow velocity exceeds the maximum recommended rate, we suggest lower the velocity by using a larger diameter hose and using reducers at each end of the hose to connect it with the piping system.
+When flow velocity exceeds the maximum recommended rate, we suggest lowering the velocity by using a larger diameter hose with reducers at each end of the hose to connect it to the piping system.

 When this is not practical, an interlocked hose can be placed inside the corrugated hose as a liner.
-The interlocked liner concentrates flow velocity and prevents media from coming into contact with hose corrugations, thereby helping to prevent circumferential cracking and—thus—assembly failure.
+The interlocked liner helps prevent turbulence from high velocity flow from creating vibration in the corrugations.
+High frequency vibration of the corrugations could lead to circumferential cracking and—thus—assembly failure.

 Construction of Hose Assembly with Interlocked Liner